 A common example of a B2B relationship is between a manufacturer and a wholesaler.
-The manufacturer is responsible for producing goods and selling them on to a wholesaler.
-The wholesaler may then have another B2B relationship with a retailer, selling the goods on to the retailer at a higher price to make a profit.
-Finally, the retailer is a B2C business, selling the good on at an even higher price to consumers.
+The manufacturer is responsible for producing goods and selling them to a wholesaler.
+The wholesaler may then have another B2B relationship with a retailer, selling the goods to the retailer at a higher price to make a profit.
+Finally, the retailer is a B2C business, selling the goods at an even higher price to consumers.

 There are many different businesses that operate in the B2B world, conducting B2B transactions on a daily basis.
 B2B transactions are a huge part of the supply chain, for example, as materials and goods are sourced, made, and sold between businesses throughout the manufacturing process.

 During the construction of a new car, for example, many different B2B transactions and stages may occur as the original materials are sourced and sold on, turned into car parts, sold on again, and so on.

 B2B transactions also commonly occur in industries like property management, travel, transport, and marketing, with businesses of different sizes and scales helping one another with relevant goods and services.
 A lot of B2B payments are made electronically for speed and convenience, and having a B2B merchant account is vital for accepting and processing these payments.

 So what exactly do we mean by the term “B2B merchant account”?
 What is a B2B merchant account and what can it offer to your business?
 Well, in order to understand this, it’s best to first have an understanding of merchant accounts in general and know what they can do for businesses across many different industries.

 A merchant account is basically a type of business account that is designed to facilitate electronic card payments.
 In other words, these accounts make it possible for the customers or clients of a business to make a payment to that business using their credit or debit card electronically, without the two parties having to be in the same physical location as each other.